 Use the following format:

-is the minute
+is the minute in hour

 The interval (in hours) at which the server saves old log messages to another file.
 (Requires that you specify a file rotation type of